realzeitmedia/q/README.md

     \-- the reader is reading from this (in memory) batch.
 ```

-When the reader catches up it will open and process the stored batches one by one, and
+When the reader catches up it will open and process the stored batches one by one.
-eventually switch over to the same batch as the writer is using.

 TODO
 ----

 - Handle errors in a better way than just logging them.
 Maybe an error channel?
-- Writing and reading is done blocking.
 - All existing batches are fully read on startup.